&noscript=1 /> Carnival time on the farm in South Tyrol

 breakfast

-Farm's own products: eggs, fruit jams
+Farm's own products: fruit jams

 4,9